H.R.70 - Federal Advisory Committee Act Amendments of 2017115th Congress (2017-2018)

 (Sec.
 5) The head of each federal agency that has an advisory committee must designate a senior agency official as the agency's Advisory Committee Management Officer.
 Such official shall be an expert in implementing the requirements of FACA and shall be the primary point of contact for the GSA.

 (Sec.
-6) The Government Accountability Office shall review, and report on, compliance by agencies with FACA, as amended by this Act, including whether agencies are appropriately appointing advisory committee members as either special government employees or representatives.
+6) The Government Accountability Office shall review, and report on, compliance by agencies with FACA, as amended by this bill, including whether agencies are appropriately appointing advisory committee members as either special government employees or representatives.

 (Sec.
 7) The bill amends the Trade Act of 1974 to expand exemptions from FACA requirements for trade advisory committees under such Act.